buildbot/buildbot/master/docs/manual/cfg-global.rst

 In the future, a web client will also be able to manage User Objects and their attributes.

-As shown above, to enable the `buildbot user` tool, you must initialize a `Commandline_Users` instance in your `master.cfg`. `Commandline_Users` instances require the following arguments:
+As shown above, to enable the `buildbot user` tool, you must initialize a `CommandlineUserManager` instance in your `master.cfg`.
+`CommandlineUserManager` instances require the following arguments:

 ``username``
     This is the `username` that will be registered on the PB connection